StephenHarney/digital-rain-lab-cpp/2024-03-11-digital-rain-cpp.md

 - algorithms
 - iterators

-You can add an impage that has been uploaded to the repository in a /docs/assets/images folder.
+You can add an image that has been uploaded to the repository in a /docs/assets/images folder.

 <img src="https://raw.githubusercontent.com/StephenHarney/digital-rain-lab-cpp/main/docs/assets/C++Project.png" width="400" height="300">